mathewsrc/generativeai-questions-and-answers-app/README.md

 1. Generate a Terraform API Token and a secret key in GitHub.
 Refer to the [Terraform API token](tutorials/terraform.md) inside this project
 2. Set up secret keys by providing your AWS credentials.
 Check out the  [Github Actions Secret Keys](tutorials/aws_secret_keys.md)
+3. Setup up secret keys for ECS access Qdrant URL and API key using AWS Secret Manager.
+You can follow the same steps from step 2.

+# TODO: image

-3. Congratulations!
+Congratulations!
 You are now ready to deploy this application using CI/CD

 ## Tear Down the AWS Resources